theheking/intro-to-command-line-hpc/practical_overview/6_Using_text_editor_vim.md

 By default, you can always use the arrows to move around a file.
 In a large file, it would be really hard to navigate.
 Switch to the Normal mode using the `Esc` key.
 Then type `:line_number` and hit `Enter`.

-Let say we want to navigate to line 5.
+Let's say we want to navigate to line 5.

       `:5`